MicrosoftDocs/connected-spaces/articles/cameras-add-skills.md

     ![Screenshot of drawing a skill zone for a Display effectiveness skill.](media/draw-skill-area.jpg "Screenshot of drawing a skill zone for a Display effectiveness skill")

-    - For a **Display effectiveness** skill, drag the zone endpoints to resize the polygon and move it where you want it.
+    - For an **Area** skill, drag the zone endpoints to resize the polygon and move it where you want it.
 Use the tips on the right side of the page to learn  about best practices.

-    - For a **Shopper analytics** skill, move and extend the line to align with your store entrance.
-Select **Flip Direction** to make sure that the blue arrow points in the direction that people walk when entering the store, and the white arrow points in the direction that people walk when exiting the store.
+    - For an **Entries** skill, move and extend the line to align with your space entrance.
+Select **Flip Direction** to make sure that the blue arrow points in the direction that people walk when entering the space, and the white arrow points in the direction that people walk when exiting the space.
 Data analytics won't work correctly if you don't have the blue and white arrows set up correctly.

-    - For a **Queue management** skill, drag the zone endpoints to resize the zone and move it where you want it.
+    - For a **Queue** skill, drag the zone endpoints to resize the zone and move it where you want it.

     > [!TIP]
     > If you need to start over at any point when drawing a skill zone, select **Reset**.
 See also [Tips for drawing skill zones](cameras-add-skills.md#tips-for-drawing-skill-zones).